Get Lighting Right the First Time. Reef Tank & Saltwater Aquarium Illumination | BRStv Buying Guide

 - 90 Watt Range - The sweet spot for common aquarium sizes.
 Great for 24" - 48" long aquariums and you will typically need one light for every 24" of tank length.

-- 150 Watt Range - These are the big guns designed for larger tanks over 48", SPS dominant reef tanks or just more mature reef tanks that required heavy output lighting to get the coverage.
+- 150 Watt Range - These are the big guns designed for larger tanks over 48", SPS dominant reef tanks, or just more mature reef tanks that required heavy output lighting to get the coverage.
 One light for every 24-30" of tank length is typical

 Mounting options are important because aquarists are often limited by or just have strong feelings about the mounting options.
 The advice is to research the available mounting options for prospective lights and ensure those options will not only be compatible with your tank but will also be aesthetically acceptable to you.
 Every tank is different and you have to consider what it is going to take to get your brand new LED lights above your reef.
+Choose something that works for you.

 Can you suspend it from the ceiling?
 Do they offer a tank mount or hanging bracket?
 Does your tank have a rim or Euro-brace?
 Does it look nice or match your home decor?
 Will it fit inside your canopy?
 What kind of reviews does the mounting hardware get?
 These are the kinds of questions you need to ask yourself when it comes to mounting options.
 Talking to other hobbyists or reaching out to our BRS Customer Service team can be of great assistance.
 Sometimes you just have to get creative and come up with solutions of your own if you have a particular situation that limits a typical mounting scenario.